Learn all about raven ZZ plant care and how to help this stunning black variety of ZZ plant thrive, including propagation tips!

 Original green ZZ plants have long been found in malls, shopping centers, and medical offices because they are so low maintenance and hardy.
 With very little attention, the leaves still retain their gorgeous high-shine look—so much so that the plants can sometimes look fake.

 ZZ plants are a low-maintenance, beautiful plant to keep indoors, and the raven ZZ shares much of the same characteristics.
 Its full name is Zamioculcas zamiifolia Raven, and it’s a tropical succulent that sprouts lime green leaves that turn a deep purple-black as they mature.
-Sometimes it can take quite a few weeks for the lime green leaves to begin changing.

 Why is ZZ raven black?